ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 using {{!HPKE=RFC9180}} to ensure that only the intended recipient can see a message in the clear.

-In other cases, DAP requires HTTPS client authentication as well as server authentication.
+In other cases, DAP requires HTTP client authentication as well as server authentication.
 Any authentication scheme that is composable with HTTP is allowed.
 For example: